RobEn-AAST/AI-UAVC/README.md

 ### serialize and send data to interop
  - safty
  - wahdan
  - osama

+### GeoCheck
+check if the new given geotag is in radius of a previus detected object to prevent re-submission of same object
+ - osama

 ### capturing video data for training ❌